WHS-Robotics-Classes/I2R_Lab_Arduino_0.0-Hello_World/README.md

 ### For all programming assignments in this class you will do the following:
 1. Read the README.md file provided in the assignment repository for instructions.
-2. Copy any starter code provided for you (Starter.ino file) into the [Codebender IDE](https://edu.codebender.cc/class/1ajtp).
+2. Copy any starter code provided for you (Starter.ino file) into the [Arduino Web Editor](https://create.arduino.cc/editor).
 3. Modify the code according to the instructions for the assignmnet.
 4. Test the code on your Arduino.
 5. Debug code if necessary.